 With multi-currency accounts usually coming as standard, transferring money between accounts will be fast and free.

 And, if you need to transfer money between currencies, some offshore banks provide a competitive foreign exchange rate, compared to a regular banking service.

 This is one of the biggest advantages of offshore banking facilities for expats with international financial obligations.

-For example, you may find very competitive mortgage rates are available for property, particularly if the property is in a mainstream market like the UK.
+The best offshore banks will usually be flexible in their lending arrangements, and you will often find competitive mortgage rates available for property, particularly if buying in a mainstream market like the UK.

 An offshore bank might be a suitable solution if you're interested in:

 - Flexible and easily accessed consolidated structured lending.

 - Floating interest rates linked to the prevailing prime rate, fixed interest rates or forward fixed rates.

 - A service catering for individuals, trusts, close corporations and companies.

 - The option of multiple sub-accounts for multiple assets or personal administrative and/or debit order requirements.